yshikalenko/PDFFlow/MedicallBill article markdown.md

 To install the framework use the following link: https://dotnet.microsoft.com/download

 # Purpose
 The example shows how to create a “Medical Bill” that is a complex two-page document.
-See Fig. 1 and Fig. 2.
+See Fig. 1.

 Images below show the main blocks of the document highlighted in with brown rectangles.